grandeurkoe/python-scripting-projects/README.md

 ### Day 012 - Number Guessing Game

 This project simulates the number guessing game.
-Choose difficult option (easy/hard) based on user input.
+Choose difficulty option (easy/hard) based on user input.
 Set number of attempts based on difficulty option.
 Get guessed number as user input.
 End game when no more attempts remain.

 For a live version, go [here](https://replit.com/@grandeurkoe/number-guessing-game?v=1)